kelvinmburu/kelvinmburu/README.md

 - 👯 I’m looking to collaborate with other software developers

-- 🥅 2022 Goals: Learn more about Full-Stack Software Development
+- 🥅 2023 Goals: Learn more about Full-Stack Software Development and Technical Writing

 - ⚡ Fun fact: I'm currently working on [Valisha](https://valisha.herokuapp.com/) and [Mealy](https://github.com/kelvinmburu/mealy-front)